deidara047/regular-expression-to-dfa-parse-tree-method-online/README.md

 ## Issue Note
 For now the only thing (that I'm concerned) that this app cannot do, is converting an regular expresion which has only epsilons (like 'ε|ε?').
 While it's obvious that the DFA it's just one state and it's also an ending state and it has no transitions, for now I didn't add that option.
 Maybe will be fixed in the future, but now it should be fine with anything else.

-Contribute to this project to help improve understanding of theoretical computer science concepts!